canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 curl -u admin:<admin-password> -k -X GET https://<opensearch-unit-ip>:9200/etl_posts/_search
 ```

-You will get a JSON response containing the search results, which should have 5 documents.
-A truncated sample output is shown below (Note the `hits.total` value which should be 5):
+As a result you get a JSON response containing the search results, which should have five documents.
+The `hits.total` value should be `5`, as shown in the output example below:

 ```text
 {